larryjtaylor/React-Medicine-Cabinet/README.md

 By _Larry Taylor_

 ## Description
 This web application was created to allow a user to keep track of their medications.
-They will be able to add new medicines and be told when to take those medicines.
+They will be able to add new medicines and be told when they last took those medications.

 ## Installation